Waterspout: Tornadic

 "Tornadic waterspouts", also accurately referred to as "tornadoes over water", are formed from mesocyclones in a manner essentially identical to land-based tornadoes in connection with severe thunderstorms, but simply occurring over water.
 A tornado which travels from land to a body of water would also be considered a tornadic waterspout.
-Since the vast majority of mesocyclonic thunderstorms occur in land-locked areas of the United States, true tornadic waterspouts are correspondingly rarer than their fair-weather counterparts in that country.
-However, in some areas, such as the Adriatic, Aegean and Ionian seas, tornadic waterspouts can make up half of the total number.
+Since the vast majority of mesocyclonic thunderstorms in the United States occur in land-locked areas, true tornadic waterspouts are correspondingly rarer than their fair-weather counterparts in that country.
+However, in some areas, such as the Adriatic, Aegean and Ionian Seas, tornadic waterspouts can make up half of the total number.

 Snowspout

 A winter waterspout, also known as an icespout, an ice devil, or a snowspout, is a rare instance of a waterspout forming under the base of a snow squall.
 The term "winter waterspout" is used to differentiate between the common warm season waterspout and this rare winter season event.
 There are a couple of critical criteria for the formation of a winter waterspout.
-Very cold temperatures need to be present over a body of water warm enough to produce fog resembling steam above the water's surface.
-Like the more efficient lake-effect snow events, winds focusing down the axis of long lakes enhance wind convergence and likely enhance their development.
+Very cold temperatures need to be present over a body of water, which is itself warm enough to produce fog resembling steam above the water's surface.
+Like the more efficient lake-effect snow events, winds focusing down the axis of long lakes enhance wind convergence and increase the likelihood of a winter waterspout developing.

-The terms "snow devil" and "snownado" describe a different phenomena, a snow vortex close to the surface with no parent cloud, similar to a dust devils.
+The terms "snow devil" and "snownado" describe a different phenomenon: a snow vortex close to the surface with no parent cloud, similar to a dust devil.

 Impacts

 Human

 Waterspouts have long been recognized as serious marine hazards.
-Stronger waterspouts pose threats to watercraft, aircraft and people.
+Stronger waterspouts pose a threat to watercraft, aircraft and people.
 It is recommended to keep a considerable distance from these phenomena, and to always be on alert through weather reports.
 The United States National Weather Service will often issue special marine warnings when waterspouts are likely or have been sighted over coastal waters, or tornado warnings when waterspouts are expected to move onshore.

-Incidents of waterspouts causing severe damage and casualties are rare.
-However, there have been several notable examples.
-The Malta tornado in 1555 was the earliest record of a deadly waterspout.
-It struck the Grand Harbour of Valletta, sinking four galleys and numerous boats and claiming hundreds of lives.
+Incidents of waterspouts causing severe damage and casualties are rare; however, there have been several notable examples.
+The Malta tornado of 1551 was the earliest recorded occurrence of a deadly waterspout.
+It struck the Grand Harbour of Valletta, sinking four galleys and numerous boats, and killing hundreds of people.
 The 1851 Sicily tornadoes were twin waterspouts that made landfall in western Sicily, ravaging the coast and countryside before ultimately dissipating back again over the sea.
+In August 2024, a waterspout has been reported by some witnesses of the sinking of the large yacht Bayesian off the coast of Sicily and might have been the cause or an aggravating circumstance.
+Of the 22 people on the boat, seven died and 15 were rescued.